logo

 Conference 2025: ‘The Heart and Mind of Indexing’

-Conference sessions will be held in the Writers’ Suite – a flexible space with a light and airy feel.
-Comprising three rooms named after writers with connections to the University of Birmingham (poet Louis MacNeice, author David Lodge and Victorian novelist Marie Corelli), it will be reconfigured for both plenary and breakout sessions.
-Dinner will be served in the adjacent Pevsner Room, named after Sir Nikolaus Pevsner – a University of Birmingham research fellow and the author of the ground-breaking series of architectural guides to the UK.
-More venue information can be found at www.edgbastonparkhotel.com/meetings-and-events.
+Conference sessions were held in the Writers’ Suite – a flexible space with a light and airy feel.
+Comprising three rooms named after writers with connections to the University of Birmingham (poet Louis MacNeice, author David Lodge and Victorian novelist Marie Corelli), it could be reconfigured for both plenary and breakout sessions.
+Dinner was served in the adjacent Pevsner Room, named after Sir Nikolaus Pevsner – a University of Birmingham research fellow and the author of the ground-breaking series of architectural guides to the UK.

-We will have a full programme over the three days, comprising plenary (full conference) presentations and smaller breakout sessions.
-The programme aims to engage indexers at all stages in their careers, from students and newly qualified to those with many years of experience, and plenty of time has been built in for the networking that is such a vital part of an in-person conference.
-The draft programme is available here, with more detailed information about individual sessions here.
+The programme spanned three days, comprising plenary (full conference) presentations and smaller breakout sessions.
+It aimed to engage indexers at all stages in their careers, from students and newly qualified to those with many years of experience, and plenty of time was built in for the networking that is such a vital part of an in-person conference.
+The programme can be viewed here, with more detailed information about individual sessions here.